JQi-14/Culvert-ML-Project/README.md

          a.
 Risk = LOF * COF    - (Overall)<br/>
          b.
 Flood Risk = Flood LOF * Flood COF  - (flood)<br/>
          c.
 CON Risk = CON LOF * CON COF  - (condition)<br/>
-         d.
-LOF and COF are determined based on flood and condition LOF and COF, the calculation method by CMSWS is detailed in 2_Raw_Data\Output Data – CMSWS<br/>
+         d. (overall) LOF and COF are determined based on flood and condition LOF and COF, the calculation method by CMSWS is detailed in 2_Raw_Data\Output Data – CMSWS<br/>

 Feel free to try out any of them as possible output variables.
 Note that Columns N and O are duplicated in Columns U and Z<br/>